GLBRC/agroindustrial_residue_metagenomics/README.md

 This directory contains the script and files used to train and run the machine learning classification algorithm to classify the MAGs.

 ## nmds_plot
 This directory contains the script and file used to generate the Non-metric MultiDimensional Scaling (NMDS) plot used in the manuscript.
+Note that the figure was edited in Illustrator for publication.

+## hierachical_clustering_analysis
+This directory contains the script and file used to perform the hierarchical clustering analysis used in the manuscript.
+Note that the figure was edited in Illustrator for publication.

 ## Contributors
 Kevin Myers, Abel Ingle, Daniel Noguera - all at University of Wisconsin-Madison